Anisotropy of the Milky Way's stellar halo using K giants from LAMOST and $Gaia$: LAMOST sample of halo K giants

 \section{LAMOST sample of halo K giants}

 LAMOST has completed its fifth year of observing and has planned the data release of the LAMOST DR5 catalog for late 2018, to which we have acquired early access.
-Our halo K giant sample has been selected from LAMOST DR5 using effective temperature and surface gravity based on the method of \citet{Liu2014}.
+Our halo K-giant sample has been selected using effective temperatures and surface gravities computed on the basis of spectral line features \citet{Liu2014}.
+The specific selection criteria are $4000<T_\mathrm{eff}/\mathrm{K}<4600$ with $\log g<3.5$ dex and $4600<T_\mathrm{eff}/\mathrm{K}<5600$ with $\log g<4$ dex.
+As shown in \citet{Liu2014}, these criteria select red-giant-branch stars over their full range of metallicities, and the contamination by stars other than K giants is small, $<2.5$\%.